Prenuptial agreement: Europe

 Prenuptial agreements have long been recognized as valid in several European countries, such as France, Belgium, the Netherlands, Germany, Poland, Switzerland, Sweden, Denmark, Norway, and Finland.
 While in some of these countries, there are limits on what restrictions the courts will see as enforceable or valid (e.g. Germany after 2001, where appeals courts have indicated this) a written and properly initiated contract, freely agreed upon, cannot be challenged by, for instance, invoking the circumstances under which the marriage broke down or the conduct of either part.
 In France, The Netherlands, Belgium and Germany (as in Quebec, which has the same judicial tradition) prenuptial agreements must be set up in the presence of a notary.
-A notary in the sense of the germanic or romanic judicial tradition is a law professional tasked with translating the signing parties contractual demands into a legally secure document while also educating both parties about the legal consequences and possible alternatives of their declaration before signing it.
+A notary in the sense of the germanic or romanic judicial tradition is a law professional tasked with translating the signing parties contractual demands into a legally secure document while usually also educating both parties about the legal consequences and possible alternatives of their declaration before signing it.
 The notary does not represent any party and acts as an independent authority.

 In many of the countries mentioned, pre-nuptials may also protect the non-shared property and money from being pulled into bankruptcy and can serve to support lawsuits and settlements during the marriage (for instance if one part has sold or wrongfully mortgaged a piece of property that had been set aside by his/her partner).